The Best Museums In NYC

 Whitney Museum of American Art

-Located in the Meatpacking District, where it was relocated in 2015 after having being in the Upper East Side, the Whitney Museum of American Art houses an incredible collection of works by American artists such as Georgia O’Keefe, Richard Avedon, Alexander Caldher and Edward Hopper.
-The museum is set on various floors which are connected by state-of-the-art (quite literally) elevators.
-The exterior staircases take you to the terrace where you can admire yet more art – and the views of downtown.
+Located in the Meatpacking District, where it was relocated in 2015 after having been in the Upper East Side, the Whitney Museum of American Art houses an incredible collection of works by American artists such as Georgia O’Keefe, Richard Avedon, Alexander Caldher and Edward Hopper.

 Rubin Museum of Art

 Located in the lovely Chelsea, the Rubin Museum is a great place to visit if you are interested in Indian and Nepalese Himalayan art.
-The collection includes more than 38000 pieces spanning across 1500 years, with sculptures, paintings and installations that will walk you through the unique culture and traditions.

 9/11 Museum tickets

-The 9/11 Museum and Memorial is a touching, yet incredibly interesting place to visit
+The 9/11 Museum and Memorial is a touching yet incredibly interesting place to visit

 National 9/11 Memorial and Museum

-One of the most touching museums in New York, together with the 9/11 Memorial the Museum will walk you through the history of the terrorist attacks of 1993 and 2001.
+One of the most touching museums in New York, together with the 9/11 Memorial, the Museum will walk you through the history of the terrorist attacks of 1993 and 2001.

 Check out my post How To Get 9/11 Museum Tickets And Skip The Lines.